 Can pregnant women eat nutritional yeast?

-Doctors recommend vegetarian and vegan pregnant women to add nutritional yeast to their diet to increase their B-12 and folic acid consumption.
+Doctors recommend vegetarian and vegan pregnant women add nutritional yeast to their diet to increase their B-12 and folic acid consumption.

 Is nutritional yeast good for blood pressure?